snap-stanford/ogb-web/_docs/kddcup2021/timeline.md

 ##### **June 15th, 2021: Code submission deadline for the winners**
 For the winners, we require public Github code submission to reproduce their solutions.
 The winners are finalized once they provide the public Github code.
+The Github repository needs to remain public even after the KDD Cup.
 We will publicize the code on our webpage.